georgexyz19/dotfiles/README.md

 After git clone the repo, run $python3 newlinks.py to create new hard links in home dir.

+3/26/2021

+Added a .plugin.vimrc file and updated .bashrc and .vimrc.
+Also added alias for `vimplugin` and `pytree`

+Now I am doing file copy only.
+No hard link involved.
+Do not be too smart! new computer: git clone -> cp to home dir
+Revise setting file: cp from home dir -> git repor dir

 9/18/2020

 Thought about adding .gitconfig file to version control.
 But the file has